Atlantic Illumination Entertainment Lighting

 Corollary:

-10. Although you have brought extra worklights, they have been handed out to needy musicians and to others that never seem to think it will be dark backstage.
-As soon as you give out the last one, your only lighting console worklight fails and you end up having to do the show with a flashlight between your teeth.
+11. Worklights Although you have brought extra worklights, they have been handed out to needy musicians and to others that never seem to be aware that it will be dark backstage.
+Shortly after you give out the last one, your only lighting console worklight fails and you end up having to do the show with a flashlight between your teeth.

-11. You will be the only person who does not get the revised script.
-(Lighting people are the last to get anything, if they even receive it at all.)
+13. Script You will be the only person who does not get the revised script.
+(Lighting people are the last to be given anything, if they even receive it at all.)

-12. It has been promised that you will get a credit.
-If your name actually makes it into the program, it will be mis-spelled or mis-attributed.
-In the case of an announced credit, the MC will lose the paper with your information, or will discover it in a little-used pocket after he gets home.
+14. Credit It has been promised that you will get a credit.
+If your name actually makes it into the programme, it will be mis-spelled or mis-attributed.
+In the case of an announced credit, the MC will misplace the paper with your information, or will find it in a little-used pocket after he gets home.

-13. The likelihood of you missing an important cue is directly proportional to the size of the audience.
-It is also proportional to the importance of the people in that audience.
+15. Cues The likelihood of you missing an important lighting cue is directly proportional to the size of the audience.

 Corollaries: